discord-akairo/discord-akairo/README.md

 - SQLite support.

 ### Help
-See the examples and docs folder for information.
+See the examples folder for information.
 If you need more help, message me on Discord: 1Computer#7952.

 ### Issues